-$U{\rm DW}$ the PEAK WORKING VOLTAGE of the CLEARANCE

-U{a.c. mains peak} peak value of the AC MAINS SUPPLY voltage in the first column of Table G.1 corresponding to the RATED VOLTAGE or the upper limit of the RATED VOLTAGE RANGE.

-U{mains transient} the MAINS TRANSIENT VOLTAGE determined in G.2.1 or G.2.2 a) PRIMARY CIRCUITS a1) The following Rules 1) and 2) shall be applied:

-$U{ m measured}$ the maximum transient voltage from the mains, determined according to G.5 a)
+U{pw} the PEAK WORKING VOLTAGE of the CLEARANCE U {a.c. mains peak} peak value of the AC MAINS SUPPLY voltage in the first column of Table G.1 corresponding to the RATED VOLTAGE or the upper limit of the RATED VOLTAGE RANGE.
+U {mains transient} the mains transient voltage determined in G.2.1 or G.2.2 $U{ m measured}$ the maximum transient voltage from the mains, determined according to G.5 a)